fabiog1901/cdsw-install/README.md

-# CDSW DEPLOYMENT ON AZURE VIA CLOUDERA DIRECTOR
+# CDH+CDSW DEPLOYMENT ON AZURE VIA CLOUDERA DIRECTOR

 Following are instructions to deploy a CDH+CDSW cluster on Azure using Cloudera Director's bootstrap script.